jimdis/1dv610-L3/docs/TestCases5-7.md

 ## Test case 6.2: Edit a message

-Make sure we can access the page to edit our message.
+Make sure we can edit our message.

 ### Input:

 - Testcase 6.2
 - Add the word "edited" to the end of the message in the message field.
-- Click the "Submit" button.
+- Click the "Update" button.

 ### Output:

 - A form for writing new messages is shown (TC 5.7)
 - Feedback "Your message was updated!" is shown.
-- The relevant message has been updated and can be seen in the Message Board with the word "edited" at the end.
+- The relevant message has been updated and can be seen at the top of the Message Board with the word "edited" at the end and the current time as Date.

-## Test case 6.3: Failed access to incorrect edit page as logged in user
+## Test case 6.3: Failed access to edit page of other users' messages

 Make sure we cannot access the edit page of other users' messages.

 ### Input:

-- Testcase 6.1
+- TC 6.1 - view POST Request
-- Try accessing ?messages&edit=6 as a GET-request.
+- Copy POST request but change MessageId to 6.
+- Send tampered POST request.

 ### Output:

-- The text "Logged in", is shown.
-- A link "Account" is shown.
 - Feedback "You cannot edit other people's messages!" is shown.

 ---

-## Test case 6.4: Failed access to any edit page as unauthorized user

-Make sure we cannot access any message edit page when not logged in.

-### Input:

-- Testcase 5.1
-- Try accessing ?messages&edit=1 as a GET-request.

-### Output:

-- The text "Not logged in", is shown.
-- A link "Go to login" is shown.
-- Feedback "You cannot edit other people's messages!" is shown.

----

-## Test case 6.5: Failed submit when editing other users' messages.
+## Test case 6.4: Failed submit when trying editing other users' messages

 Make sure we cannot send POST requests to edit other users' messages.